 A Clear Company Vision: What It Is and Why It Matters

 Take a moment and consider this – do you have a clear company vision?
-I’m not talking about a revenue goal or market share.
-I’m talking about the vision for where your company is going and where you’re taking your people.
+Not revenue goals or market shares.
+An actual vision for where your company is going and where you’re taking your team.

 “Vision statements motivate employees to work toward shared goals”, according to Indeed.
 It can guide employees when they encounter challenges and serve as a strategic plan for success.